matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_KIDS_CLEANED.md

 ---

-## 🤍 5) We Receive Jesus (Communion Rite)
+### 🤍 We Receive Jesus (Communion Rite)
 ### 👀 What Is Happening
 - 🤲 We pray the Our Father.
 - 🐑 We sing "Lamb of God."
 - 👀 We hear: "Behold the Lamb of God."
-- 🤍 If we have made First Communion, we receive Jesus with reverence and say "Amen."
+- 🤲 If we have made First Communion, we receive Jesus with reverence and say "Amen."

+### ✨ Wow Truths
+- **The Best Amen:** When you say "Amen," it doesn't just mean "Thank you."
+It means: "I believe this is Jesus with all my heart and I stake my life on Him!"

 ### 📖 Bible Light

 - 🙏 Our Father: [Matthew 6:9-13](https://www.biblegateway.com/passage/?search=Matthew+6%3A9-13&version=RSVCE)
 - 🐑 Lamb of God: [John 1:29](https://www.biblegateway.com/passage/?search=John+1%3A29&version=RSVCE)
 - 🏠 "Lord, I am not worthy": [Matthew 8:8](https://www.biblegateway.com/passage/?search=Matthew+8%3A8&version=RSVCE)